-The business culture in each country says a lot about the country as a whole.
+The business culture in each country says a lot about each place as a whole.
 The business culture in India is no exception.
-The tech industry is booming in India; therefore, India churns out tens of thousands of management and engineering graduates each year, cultivating a young, highly-skilled workforce.
-Companies in the Informational Technology (IT) sector would be wise to do business in India.
+Many companies are seeking to hire employees in India or start their own company here.
+For example, the tech industry is booming in India and India churns out tens of thousands of management and engineering graduates each year, cultivating a young, highly-skilled workforce.
+There is a lucrative talent pool in India for you to hire.

 Indians are typically guided by their respective belief systems and their shared values.
 They strongly value their elders and respect hierarchy.
 Like in many Asian cultures, the concept of “saving face”, or avoiding blame or any type of shameful situation, can affect the way decisions are made while conducting business in India.
 Understanding the business culture in India helps a company succeed in the Indian market.
 Keep reading to learn about the unique business culture in India.

 A simple, firm handshake is the standard way to greet men and women in a business setting, regardless of age or seniority.
 There are some Indians that may use “namaste”, a common greeting that involves pressing your palms together with a finger pointing upwards and accompanied with a slight bow.
 When one enters a business meeting, greet the most senior person first.

 More than 22 major languages and dialects are spoken in India; however, the official languages are Hindi and English.
 The business language spoken in India is English, which will make managing a global team a lot easier because having a shared language among all employees will help to mitigate communication issues.